 * Wildlife preservation through education.
 With the funding assistance of the Frances V. R. Seebe Trust, we continued our work in the field of wildlife preservation through our classes, literature, products and our on-going links with wildlife groups around the world.

 * Summer Skills camps.
-We continued to host our summer youth tracking and awareness camps in New Mexico: our seventeenth annual Dreamtracking camp for girls, ages 10 -16; the twenty-sixth year of Hawkeye Training, our tracking/awareness camp for boys 12-18; and Hawkeye Scout, our invitational advanced skills camp, which was held for the fourteenth year.
+We continued to host our summer youth tracking and awareness camps in New Mexico: our eighteenth annual Dreamtracking camp for girls, ages 10 -16; the twenty-seventh year of Hawkeye Training, our tracking/awareness camp for boys 12-18; and Hawkeye Scout, our invitational advanced skills camp, which was held for the fifteenth year.

 * Bujinkan Budo Taijutsu.
-We offered two sessions of Arnis training to the higher level students ( 7 ups) at the Rio Rancho Bujinkan dojo for the fifth year in a row.
+We offered two sessions of Arnis training to the higher level students ( 7 ups) at the Rio Rancho Bujinkan dojo for the sixth year in a row.

 * Publications.
-We continued to spread the attitude of gratitude to all living things through our publication Thanksgiving Address : Greetings to the Natural World.
-Adapted from a traditional Iroquois address to the natural world and originally printed in a Mohawk/English dual translation, these words of gratitude are now available in nine language editions: English, German, Swedish, Spanish, Japanese, Portuguese, Bisayan, French and Hawaiian.
-With our latest reprint, we have 68,500 copies of the book in print worldwide.
+We continued to spread the attitude of gratitude to all living things through our publication Thanksgiving Address: Greetings to the Natural World.
+Adapted from a traditional Iroquois address to the natural world and originally printed in a Mohawk/English dual translation, these words of gratitude are now available in ten language editions: English, German, Swedish, Spanish, Japanese, Portuguese, Bisayan, French, Hawaiian and Italian.
+With the publication of the Italian edition and our latest reprint of the English version, we have 75,500 copies of the book in print worldwide.

 * Teaching resources/ products.
 We continued to generate our array of resource products which now includes: the Thanksgiving Address booklets; Thanksgiving Address notecards; two posters — Animal Tracks of the Southwest and Animal Tracks of Brasil — and our workout DVD, Secrets of Natural Movement.